jaylee137/gouse/README.md

 ## 🧠 Why Gouse?

-- Gouse is a modern essential [`Golang`](https://golang.org/) utility package delivering consistency, modularity, performance, & extras presets inspired by [`Javascript`](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and [`Lodash`](https://lodash.com/).
+- Gouse is a modern essential [`Golang`](https://golang.org/) utility package delivering consistency, modularity, performance, & extras presets inspired by [`Lodash`](https://lodash.com/).
-- `Javascript` and `Redis` user-friendly syntax.
+- `Javascript` user-friendly syntax.
 - No config - import as utility functions.
-- Lightweight package: Easy to use, chainable, and extendable, and available in a variety of builds & module formats.
+- Lightweight package: easy to use, chainable, and extendable, and available in a variety of builds & module formats.
 - Gouse provides a wide variety of available methods, taking the hassle out of working with arrays, numbers, objects, strings, etc. Each method has a different set of features, so you can pick the ones that fit your project best.
 - Comprehensive documentation and examples.
 - Powerful package which suitable for small to large projects and compatible on all OS platforms